-you ind ase mark r votes a icated in s example /X/ .
+Signature - - 28 PROXY THIS PROXY N BEHALF OF BIOPHARMA, THE BOARD OF DIRECTORS BIOPHARMA, 1 ROXY FORM ay 11, 2000 (CONTINUED, AND T GNED, ON THE OTHER SIDE) AND DETACH HERE Please mark your votes a indicated in this example x /X/ 1.
 To elect four Group I Directors.
-Directors nominated are James B. Hicks, Ph.D., Joseph Rubinfeld, Ph.D., Alan P. Timmins and Dwight Weller, Ph.D.
-Except: / / WITHHELD FOR ALL // EXCEPT 2.
-To approve the adoption of the Company's 2000 Employee Stock Purchase Plan and reserve 250,000 shares of Common Stock for issuance under the Plan.
-FOR // AGAINST / / ABSTAIN // 3.
-To approve an amendment to the Company's 1992 Stock Incentive Plan. // // // 4.
-To approve the selection of Arthur Andersen LLP as the Company's independent auditors. // / / / / I PLAN TO ATTEND THE ANNUAL MEETING. // I DO NOT PLAN TO ATTEND THE ANNUAL MEETING. // lease return promptly in the enclosed envelope, f mailed in the U.S.A. which r equires no postage PLEASE SIGN, DATE, AND RETUR IN THE ENCLOSED, PRE-ADDRESS RD TODAY Trustees, guardians, executo ares are registered in more in persons should sign.
-A in its full corporate name fficer, stating his/her title.
-Accutors and administrators fficial capacity, giving their a partnership, please sign If you receive more than one and return all such cards in envelope. ignature OTE: Please sign as name appears hereon.
-Joint or r guardian, please give full title as such.
+Directors nominated are James B. Hicks, Ph.D., Joseph WITHHELD FOR FOR ALL //// EXCEPT .
+To approve the adoption of the Company's 2000 Employee FOR AGAINST Rubinfeld, Ph.D., Alan P. Timmins and Dwight D. Weller, Ph.D.
+Except: Stock Purchase Plan and reserve 250,000 shares of Common Stock for issuance under the Plan.
+3. .
+To approve an amendment to the Company's 1992 Stock Incentive Plan. / / / / / / / 4.
+To approve the selection of Arthur Andersen LLP as the Company's independent auditors. / / / / / / I PLAN TO ATTEND THE ANNUAL MEETING. / / I DO NOT PLAN TO ATTEND THE ANNUAL MEETING. / / Please return promptly in the enclosed envelope, whi if mailed in the U.S.A. ich requires no postage PLEASE SIGN, DATE, AND RETURN IN THE ENCLOSED, PRE-ADDRESSI N THIS PROXY CA ED ENVELOPE.
+RD TODAY this Proxy Card.
+If shares are registered in more than one name, all such persons should sign.
+A corporation should sign in its full corporate name by a duly authorized officer, stating his/her title.
+Trustees, guardians, executors and administrators should sign in their official capacity, giving their full title as such.
+If a partnership, please sign in the partnership name by authorized person(s).

+If you receive more than one Proxy Card, please sign and return all such cards in the accompanying envelope.

+Signature Signature Date NOTE: Please sign as name appears hereon.
+Joint owners should each sign.
+When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.

-\ FOLD AND DETACH HERE \
+FOLD AND DETACH HERE